unitycatalog/unitycatalog/docs/usage/volumes/managed-external-volumes.md

 OUTPUT
 ```

+The storage location can be a local path (absolute path) or an S3 path.
+When an S3 path is provided, the server will vend temporary credentials to access the S3 bucket and server properties must be set up accordingly.

+<< link to server creds docs >>

 ## Dropping Managed vs External Volumes

 When you drop a managed volume from Unity Catalog, the underlying data is also removed.